apache/tajo/tajo-docs/src/main/sphinx/table_management/text.rst

 TEXT
 ****

-A character-separated values plain-text file represents a tabular data set consisting of rows and columns.
+A character-separated values plain text file represents a tabular data set consisting of rows and columns.
-Each row is a plan-text line.
+Each row is a plain text line.
 A line is usually broken by a character line feed ``\n`` or carriage-return ``\r``.
 The line feed ``\n`` is the default delimiter in Tajo.
 Each record consists of multiple fields, separated by some other character or string, most commonly a literal vertical bar ``|``, comma ``,`` or tab ``\t``.
 The vertical bar is used as the default field delimiter in Tajo.